ibm-cloud-docs/cloud-pak-security/getting-started.md

 IBM Cloud Pak® for Security provides a platform to quickly integrate your existing security tools to generate deeper insights into threats across hybrid, multicloud environments.
 {:shortdesc}

 The IBM Cloud Pak® for Security platform uses an infrastructure-independent common operating environment that can be installed and run anywhere.
-It comprises containerized software pre-integrated with Red Hat OpenShift enterprise application platform, which is trusted and certified by thousands of organizations around the world.
+It comprises containerized software pre-integrated with Red Hat® OpenShift® enterprise application platform, which is trusted and certified by thousands of organizations around the world.

 IBM Cloud Pak® for Security can connect disparate data sources — to uncover hidden threats and make better risk-based decisions — while leaving the data where it resides.
 By using open standards and IBM innovations, IBM Cloud Pak® for Security can securely access IBM and third-party tools to search for threat indicators across any cloud or on-premises location.
 Connect your workflows with a unified interface so you can respond faster to security incidents.
 Use IBM Cloud Pak® for Security to orchestrate and automate your security response so that you can better prioritize your team's time.